wasim-ahmed/CoordinateDistance/README.md

  # CoordinateDistance
-Calculation of distance from 2 Latitude &amp; Longitude points
+Calculation of distance in kms from 2 Latitude &amp; Longitude points